Code-Institute-Submissions/LeeWebb360-skillz.co.uk-milestone-3-project/READMESkillzs.md

 - Making a full-stack site that allows users to manage a common dataset about a particular domain.
 - Making a full-stack site that uses HTML, CSS, JavaScript, Python+Flask and MongoDB.
-- To design and build a candidate searchable database for businesses to identify potential new Employees for their open positions.
+- To design and build a searchable database for customers to identify traders for the home, or business needs.
-- To make a visually pleasing experience for both candidates and businesses.
+- To make a visually pleasing experience for both users and businesses.
 - Includes easy to use registry and profile page to hold the correct amount of information so the search criteria is accurate.

 ### 1.2 User stories